Valingu

 Valingu is a village in Saue Parish, Harju County in northern Estonia.
 It is located by the Tallinn–Keila railway between Saue (5 km northeast) and Keila (3 km west).
-Valingu has a station on the Elron western route.
-As of 2011 Census, the village's population was 299.
+Valingu is served by Valingu railway station on the Elron western route.
+As of the 2011 census, the village's population was 299.

 Valingu Manor (Walling) was established in the 1640s.
-The classicist one-storey stone main building from the beginning of the 19th century hasn't survived.
+The classicist one-storey stone main building from the beginning of the 19th century has not survived.